manthanbari98/SQL_DWH_Project/README.md

 ### Building Data Warehouse (Data Engineering)

 ### Objectives
-Develop a data warehouse using SQL Server to consolidate sales data, enabling analytical reporting and informed decision making.
+Develop a data warehouse using SQL Server to consolidate sales data, enabling analytical reporting and informed decision making using python as orchestrator to perform reloads.

 ### Specifications
 - **Data Sources**: Import data provided as txt.